Cebu City National Science High School: History

-Cebu City National Science High School, commonly known as Sci-Hi is a Secondary Science public High School system located in Salvador St. Labangon, Cebu City, Philippines.
+Cebu City National Science High School, commonly known as Sci-Hi, is a secondary Ssience public high school system located in Salvador St. Labangon, Cebu City, Philippines.
 It was founded on July 17, 1970, and nationalized in the 1974–1975 school year.

-The Cebu City National Science High School, which had been known as Cebu City Science High School, was established on July 17, 1970, as the brainchild of Dr. Aurelio A. Tiro, the then Cebu City Schools Division Superintendent.
+The Cebu City National Science High School, which had been known as Cebu City Science High School, was established on July 17, 1970, as the brainchild of Dr. Aurelio A. Tiro, then Cebu City Schools Division superintendent.
 The school's overall concept was patterned after the objectives of the Philippine Science High School and in line with the Government's Science and Technological Education and Manpower Development Program.

 On April 28, 1970, Resolution No. 81 of the Cebu City School Board was passed by the Hon.
-City Councilor Raymundo Crystal, who was then Chairman of the Committee on Education, and requested the Cebu City Council to initiate the funding of a Cebu City Science High School with an appropriation of P50,000.
+City Councilor Raymundo Crystal, then chairman of the Committee on Education, and requested the Cebu City Council to initiate the funding of a Cebu City Science High School with an appropriation of P50,000.
 Then it was followed with Resolution No. 772 of the Cebu City Council on May 7, 1970, appropriating the requested amount for the establishment of the school during the incumbency of Honorable Mayor Eulogio Borres.
 The school was nationalized under Presidential Decree 105 in SY 1974–1975.